 3. User Experience Testing

-Ultimately, generative AI exists to serve users, making this dimension critical:
+Generative AI serves users, making this dimension critical:

-- Satisfaction: Do users achieve their creative goals with the model?
+- Satisfaction: Whether users achieve their creative goals with the model

-- Time-to-value: How quickly can users get usable results?
+- Time-to-value: How quickly users get usable results

-- Iteration efficiency: How easily can users refine outputs to match their vision?
+- Iteration efficiency: How easily users refine outputs to match their vision

 Different types of generative content require tailored testing methodologies: